MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-for-vdi.md

 #### Citrix Virtual Apps and Desktops requirements

 Citrix provides a new solution to deliver Microsoft Teams optimization through Citrix Virtual Apps and Desktops (formerly known as XenApp and XenDesktop).
-You can download the latest version of Citrix Virtual Apps and Desktops [here](https://www.citrix.com/downloads/citrix-virtual-apps-and-desktops/betas-and-tech-previews.html).
-You'll need to sign in first.

 The necessary components are bundled into the Citrix Workspace app (CWA) and Virtual Delivery Agent (VDA) by default.
 There's no additional components or plugins that you need to install on CWA or the VDA (in contrast to RealTime Optimization Pack for Skype for Business, RTC and RTME respectively).

+You can download the latest version of Citrix Virtual Apps and Desktops [here](https://www.citrix.com/downloads/citrix-virtual-apps-and-desktops/betas-and-tech-previews.html).
+(You'll need to sign in first.)

 Here are the minimum server and client requirements for Citrix components.
 For the latest requirements, see [this website](https://docs.citrix.com/en-us/citrix-virtual-apps-desktops/multimedia/opt-ms-teams.html).